-In spite of being advantageous, such an increasing density of APs with dense cell coverage, e.g., 10^3 APs/km2 or more, results in the complex distribution of APs in UDNs and even possible overlapped coverage for the users.
-Therefore, simply using the traditional cell-centric architecture poses extra challenges on network planning and design for UDNs, e.g., complicated resource management, severe inter-cell interference, large signalling overhead, etc. More seriously, irregular coverage of the cells may cause some users exist in the overlapped area with severe interference, while other users exist in the edge of the cells or the area without coverage, which seriously degrade the quality-of-service (QoS) performance of the users.
-Therefore, it is imperative to implement a transformation of the network architecture from cell-centric to user-centric by adopting the idea of "network serving user" and cell-free fashion [6].
-In a user-centric UDN, each user is simultaneously and jointly served by its selected subset of APs, i.e., an AP group (APG), in which the density of the APs is comparable to or even higher than that of the users.
-Through the deconstruction of cellular structure, user-centric UDNs not only eliminate the cell boundaries with entirely suppressed inter-cell interference, but also achieve the dynamic configuration of APG and flexible resource allocation in a user-centric manner.
+In spite of being advantageous, such an increasing density of APs with dense cell coverage, e.g., $10^3$ APs/km2 or more, results in complex distribution of APs in UDNs and even possible overlapped coverage for users.
+Therefore, simply using traditional cell-centric architecture poses extra challenges on network planning and design for UDNs, e.g., complicated resource management, severe inter-cell interference, large signalling overhead, etc. More seriously, irregular coverage of cells may cause some users exist in the overlapped area with severe interference, while other users exist in the edge of cells or areas without coverage, which seriously degrade the quality-of-service (QoS) performance of users.
+As such, it is imperative to implement a transformation of network architecture from cell-centric to user-centric by adopting the idea of "network serving user" and cell-free fashion [6].
+In a user-centric UDN, each user is simultaneously served by its selected subset of APs, i.e., an AP group (APG), in which the density of APs is comparable to or even higher than that of users.
+Through the deconstruction of cellular structure, user-centric UDNs not only eliminate cell boundaries with entirely suppressed inter-cell interference, but also achieve dynamic configuration of APG and flexible resource allocation in a user-centric manner.

-While the user-centric UDNs with ultra-densely deployed APs overlaid with a traditional MBS in macrocell enable multi-Gigabit-per-second user experience and SE increases in wireless access downlink, limited wireless resources bring about serious competitions among APs towards massive access opportunities for the users [7].
+While user-centric UDNs with ultra-densely deployed APs overlaid with traditional MBS in macrocell enable multi-Gigabit-per-second user experience and SE increases in wireless access downlink, limited wireless resources bring about serious competitions among APs towards massive access opportunities for users [7].
 This drives the research community to design more resource-efficient wireless network paradigm that copes with the scarcity of wireless resources.
 Recently, non-orthogonal multiple access (NOMA) has been recognized as one of the enabling air-interface techniques for 5G and beyond due to its advantages in support of overloaded transmission with limited resources and higher SE [8].
-The key idea of NOMA is to allow multiple signals multiplexed to transmit simultaneously on the same frequency/time resource block (RB) by differentiating the signals through distinct power levels or userspecific codes, i.e., power-domain or code-domain multiplexing.
+The key idea of NOMA is to allow multiple signals multiplexed to transmit simultaneously on the same frequency/time resource block (RB) by differentiating the signals through distinct power levels or user-specific codes, i.e., power-domain or code-domain multiplexing.
 For power-domain NOMA, successive interference cancellation (SIC) is exploited at the receiver side to decode its own received signal and reduce the undesired interference effectively.
-In this regard, NOMA can be well tailored to the wireless access downlink scenario in user-centric UDNs, where massive connectivity and heavy data traffic for the users is required over limited wireless resources.
-From a user-centric point of view, multiple APs, e.g., an APG, can cooperatively and concurrently serve every user on the same sub-channel in wireless access downlink via NOMA.
+In this regard, NOMA can be well tailored to wireless access downlink scenario in user-centric UDNs, where massive connectivity and heavy data traffic for users is required over limited wireless resources.
+From a user-centric point of view, multiple APs, e.g., an APG, can cooperatively and concurrently serve every user on the same sub-channel in access downlink via NOMA.
 By doing so, significant SE enhancement will be attained in comparison with conventional orthogonal multiple access (OMA) schemes.